Quantum linear system algorithm with optimal queries to initial state preparation: Abstract

-We achieve this by a new Variable Time Amplitude Amplification algorithm with Tunable thresholds (Tunable VTAA), which fully characterizes generic nested amplitude amplifications, eliminates redundant nestings, and is of independent interest.
-With an optimized schedule of thresholds, we prove that the complexity of Tunable VTAA scales with $\ell_{\frac{2}{3}}$-quasinorm of the input costs, improving over the $\ell_1$-norm result of Ambainis and the more common $\ell_2$-norm scaling.
+We achieve this using a new Variable Time Amplitude Amplification algorithm with Tunable thresholds (Tunable VTAA), which fully characterizes generic nested amplitude amplifications, eliminates redundant nestings, and is of independent interest.
+With an optimized schedule of thresholds, we prove that the complexity of Tunable VTAA scales with $\ell_{\frac{2}{3}}$-quasinorm of the input cost, improving over the $\ell_1$-norm result of Ambainis and the more common $\ell_2$-norm scaling.
 Specialized to the quantum linear system problem, we construct a discretized inverse state, for which a deterministic amplification schedule exists.
-This leads to a substantially simplified VTAA with an optimal initial state preparation cost, even when the solution norm is not known {\emph{a priori}}.
+This leads to a substantially simplified VTAA with an optimal initial state preparation cost, even when the value of $p$ is not known {\emph{a priori}}.

 We also introduce a \emph{block preconditioning} scheme that can artificially boost $\sqrt{p}$ in generic situations, in contrast to previous negative preconditioning results focusing on reducing $\kappa$.
 This further reduces the cost of initial state preparation in linear-system-based differential equation solvers, ground state preparators and eigenvalue processors.
-Additionally, block preconditioning furnishes a particularly simple quantum linear system algorithm with optimal $\mathbf{O}\left(\kappa\log\left(\frac{1}{\epsilon}\right)\right)$ queries to $O_A$ by using $|b\rangle$ itself as the preconditioner.
-It also realizes a block-encoded eigenvalue transformer with $\mathbf{O}(n)$ scaling in degree of the target polynomial, compared to the best existing result of $\mathbf{O}\left(n^{1.5}\right)$.
+Additionally, block preconditioning furnishes a particularly simple quantum linear system algorithm with optimal $\mathbf{O}\left(\kappa\log\left(\frac{1}{\epsilon}\right)\right)$ queries to $O_A$ using $|b\rangle$ itself as the preconditioner.
+It also realizes a block-encoded eigenvalue transformer with $\mathbf{O}(n)$ scaling in degree of the target polynomial, compared to the best existing result of $\mathbf{O}\left(n^{1.5}\right)$. \end{adjustwidth}

 {

 }